group class teachers

-Over the years, our Director, Anna, has built a team of like-minded music teachers who are creative in their approach, highly qualified and experienced, but who never compromise on the educational value that they aim to provide.
+Over the years, Music Works Magic Director, Dr Anna Mlynek-Kalman, has built a team of like-minded music teachers who are passionate about providing organic music education.
+They are creative in their approach, highly qualified and experienced, and never compromise on the educational value they provide to our students.

 During the course of her university studies she took courses in ethnomusicology and was an active member of the university choir.
 She continued to study dance , focusing on Flamenco and Spanish Dance and has been a professional flamenco performer for the last 20 years.
 During the course of her career she has conducted hundreds of workshop and her performances include in the Melbourne Festival of the Arts.
 The Apollo Bay and the Port Fairy Music Festival, Arts Centre Latin Concert Series and the Brunswick Music Festival.
 She choreographed a flamenco piece for Chunky Move’s production ‘Wanted’ and conducted the successful series of Dancing in the Streets for the Melbourne Festival of the Arts in 2006.
 Most recently she has performed with the Australian Opera in Bizet’s Carmen both in Melbourne and in Taiwan.

-After participating in Music Works Magic classes with her own 2 children for many years, and having run her own dance studio teaching children and adults, Laura trained as a Music Works Magic teacher in 2003.
+After participating in Music Works Magic classes with her own 2 children for many years, and having run her own dance studio teaching children and adults, Laura trained as a Music Works Magic teacher in 2003 and has been a much loved member of the Music Works Magic teaching team ever since.
 She is passionate about teaching and loves sharing her joy of music, make believe and movement with all the children at Music Works Magic!

 She enjoys working with each child’s unique gifts and learning needs to inspire them to rediscover their natural joy as music makers and be transformed into confident singers.